mil-tokyo/phrase-length-designated-music-generation/README.md

 - "model-xxx-y.zzz.meta" → "model.meta"

 ## Inference
-After changing the phrase configuration in the main.py, run it.
+After changing the phrase configuration in the main.py as necessary, run it.
 ```sh
 python main.py
 ```